vercel/next.js/errors/middleware-upgrade-guide.md

   response.cookies.clear()
 }
 ```
-## New user agent helper
+## New User-Agent Helper

 ### Summary of changes

-- User agent no longer available on the request object
+- Accessing the user agent is no longer available on the request object
-- New helper introduced
-- Reduces Middleware size by 17kB
+- We've added a new `userAgent` helper to reduce Middleware size by `17kb`

 ### Explanation

-To help reduce the size of your Middleware, we have extracted the user agent from the request, and created a new helper to interact with the user agent object.
+To help reduce the size of your Middleware, we have extracted the user agent from the request object and created a new helper `userAgent`.

 The helper is imported from `next/server` and allows you to opt in to using the user agent.
 The helper gives you access to the same properties that were available from the request object.